forio/flow.js/documentation/converter-overview/index.html.md

 ##Flow.js: Converters

-Converters allow you to convert data -- in particular, model variables that you display in your project's user interface -- from one form to another.
+Converters allow you to convert data -- for example, values of variables in your model that you display in your project's user interface -- from one form to another.

 There are two ways to specify conversion or formatting for the display output of a particular model variable: